 Although the double jeopardy clause in the fifth amendment generally does not allow subsequent prosecutions the supreme court decided that it was acceptable to make one notable exception to this rule.

-It decided that the federal government and the states should be viewed as independent sovereignties, therefore, it becomes possible for someone to be tried for the same crime twice.
+The Federal government and the states decides to be viewed as independent sovereignties, therefore, it becomes possible for someone to be tried for the same crime twice.

 However, it should be noted that this ruling has met with resistance and some judges even described the decision as a violation of the fundamental principles of fairness outlined in the double jeopardy clause.

 Can Different Charges Be Paid For The Same Action Or Multiple Offence?

 It should still be viewed that, in general terms, the double jeopardy clause does still provide immunity from further prosecution as it was designed to achieve when laid out in the fifth amendment.

 It is important to understand that double jeopardy only applies to criminal court cases and this means that the clause does not deny a claimant the opportunity to raise a civil lawsuit for the same offense.